davemane/calvinenergy/about.md

 # We believe in consumer empowerment.

 Consuming energy is not a question of if, but rather a question of how much.
-Because energy is a necessity, we believe consumers should be empowered to make decisions that fit their lifestyle without worrying about falling into a trap.
+Because energy is a necessity, we believe consumers should be empowered to make decisions that fit their lifestyle without worrying about falling into a sales trap.
 That's where Calvin Energy comes in.

-Here at the Calvin Energy, we always put you first and make the path toward an energy decision a little bit easier to walk.
+Here at the Calvin Energy, we always put you first and make the path toward an energy decision a little bit easier to navigate.